Cotton & Textiles

 Cotton is grown in around 80 countries, and more than 100 million households around the world are directly engaged in its cultivation.
 The majority of these people are smallholder farmers who grow the crop on plots smaller than 2 hectares.
 Cotton is a key raw material for the textile industry and represents about 30% of all fibre used in the sector.

 Conventional cotton production often comes with negative environmental impacts associated with the misuse of pesticides, fertilizers and water.
-Social challenges include poor working conditions, with concerns about the incidences of child labour and forced labour in some major cotton-producing countries.
+Social challenges include poor working conditions and lack of living income, with concerns about the incidences of child labour and forced labour in some major cotton-producing countries.

 Global trade structures are generally unfavourable for cotton farmers whose incomes come further under the threat of global market volatility.
 In addition, the garment factories and workers are then caught between volatile raw materials prices and stagnant retail cost prices for their work.